digital-carrot-app/website/content/docs/privacy_policy.md

   best practices such as securing your data with end to end encryption.

-All data that you provide to the Digital Carrot app will be fully private and will not be accessible to anyone else.
+All data that you provide to the Digital Carrot app will be fully private and will not be accessible to anyone else without your explicit consent.
+Any data that we do collect will be done with your explicit consent and without employing dark patterns to trick you into consenting.
+We may collect data in the following situation:

-With that said, Digital carrot may collect some personal information, but will only do so for your benefit and with your direct consent.
-Any data collection that we do will be fully optional, will not affect the app's functionality and will be opt-in by default.
-We currently will only collect information in the following scenarios:

 - For users who wish to opt-in to optional scientific studies.
 - For use in customer support cases where user's information may be required for debugging.